worldpeaceenginelabs/METAVERSE-SEED/README.md

 With Cloud Atlas, users can create searchable pins and indexes on the map with a simple click or touch, without worrying about back-ends or programming.
 Cloud Atlas scales automatically with it's user devices!

-A pin can represent everything: posts, profiles, links, streams, apps, games, your business, your non-profit organisation - you name it - Literally!
+A pin can represent everything: posts, profiles, links, streams, apps, games, your non-profit business, your business - you name it - Literally!
 For displays, AR, and VR out of the box!

+# Higly adaptable

+    The first "app" is Brainstorming on Zoom Meetings.
+Simple as that.
+And now imagine creating another app.
+Think about couchsurfing (basically free home/shelter allocation, went commercial because of missing funding) with the same ui, simply by changing the link validation to another url, and the button text.<br>
+    This network is free of cost.
+Funding not needed.
+If needed: Crowdfunding it is!<br>
+    The possibilities are endless.
+The question is: How can we implement various apps in an organized way, ensuring the most sustainable ones remain prioritized?<br><br>

 I've always held the theory that "everything is already there, it is just mismanaged".
 Cloud Atlas is a Collective Computer and was realized with only two publicly available repositories:<br><br>